sstoupin/dtxrd/docs/source/rctopo.rst

 DESCRIPTION
 ============

-A program to process a sequence of topographs collected at different angles on the rocking curve of a crystal to generate maps of the rocking curve parameters.
+A program to process a sequence of images (topographs) collected at different angles on the rocking curve of a crystal generating maps of the rocking curve parameters.
 Supported area detector file formats: HDF4 (.hdf), HDF5 (.h5), a variety of image formats (PNG, TIFF, JPG)

 OPTIONS